Bachelor of Health Sciences at Dandenong

 Duration: 3 years of full-time study.
 Part-time study is also available.

 Deakin Code: H300D

 The Bachelor of Health Sciences consists of a total of 24 credit points, of which 16 are specific to health.
 Within these 16 units you must complete two core units, HBS107 Understanding Health and HBS108 Health Information and Data.
-You will also need to complete two of the following health-related major sequences which are supported at the Deakin Learning Centre:
+You will also need to complete two health-related major sequences such as: